CALL TO BOOK APPOINTMENT 9611177865

 Back Pain due to a herniated disc may be diagnosed by orthopedic surgeonafter a complete history and comprehensive physical exam by spine specialist & spine doctors.
 In addition, several diagnostic tests can be used.
 Imaging studies at the Virginia Spine Institute are usually a first step in understanding spine pathology.
 These include standing and bending X-rays to evaluate spinal alignment, stability and disc space height.
 Your Spine doctor will determine whether additional tests are needed.
 An MRI is the standard imaging to assess disc and nerve pathology.
 An EMG may be used to determine which specific nerves are involved and the extent of possible nerve damage.

 If you suspect you are suffering from herniated disc, give us a call at

-9611177865 to schedule a consultation with our spine specialist, or register online.@ Amrutha Orthopaedic centre we treat patients from Basaveshwar Nagar, vijaya nagar, rajaji nagar, mahalaxmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur peenya etc. Bengaluru
+9611177865 to schedule a consultation with our spine specialist, or register online.@ Amrutha Orthopedic centre we treat patients from Basaveshwar Nagar, vijaya nagar, rajaji nagar, mahalakshmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur peenya etc. Bengaluru

 An intervertebral disc is a strong ligament that connects one vertebral bone to the next.
 The discs are the shock-absorbing cushions between each vertebra of the spine.
 Each disc has a strong outer ring of fibers, called the annulus fibrosus, and a soft, jelly-like center, called the nucleus pulposus.
 The annulus is the strongest area of the disc and the ligament that connects each vertebra together.
 The nucleus, or center of the disc, is hydrated and serves as the main shock absorber.